Encounter breaks out in J&K's Baramulla CanIndia News

-An encounter has started between terrorists and security forces at Wanigam Bala area in north Kashmir’s Baramulla district, police said on Saturday.
+An encounter took place between terrorists and security forces at Binner area in north Kashmir’s Baramulla district, police said on Sunday.

-“Encounter has started at Wanigam Bala area of Baramulla district.
+“Encounter has started at Binner area of Baramulla.
 Police and security forces are on the job,” police added.

-The gunfight started after a joint team of police and security forces received an input about the presence of terrorists in the area.
+The gunfight started on Saturday evening after a joint team of police and security forces received an input about the presence of terrorists in the area.

 The security forces cordoned off the area.
 Terrorists hiding there started firing drawing retaliation by the security forces.